Combining two approaches

 - help plan and participate in conferences with parents and /or teachers to share their learning.

-When using both 'assessment for learning' and 'assessment as learning', the Ontario Ministry of Education (2014) also suggests teachers need to do the following actions:
+When using both assessment: "for learning" and "as learning", the Ontario Ministry of Education (2014) also suggests teachers need to do the following actions:

 Plan and share:

-- plan assessment concurrently and integrate it seamlessly into instruction
+- plan assessment concurrently and integrate it seamlessly into the instruction

 - share the learning goals and success criteria with students so everyone has a shared understanding of the goals and criteria as the learning progresses.

 - gather information about student learning before, during and at (or near) the end of instruction